Hindustan Unilever appoints Rohit Jawa as MD & CEO from June 27, 2023

 Consumer goods conglomerate Hindustan Unilever Limited (HUL) on Friday announced that Rohit Jawa will take over as the new Managing Director & CEO of HUL from June 23, 2023, and will join the company as CEO designate and Whole-time Director from April 1, 2023.
 Rohit will also take over as President, Unilever South Asia.
 He will join the Unilever Leadership Executive (ULE) effective April 1, 2023.

 After a 'transformational' tenure of 10 years at the helm of HUL, Sanjiv Mehta will retire from the company, said HUL.
 "56-year-old Jawa is currently the Chief of Transformation for Unilever in London where since January 2022, he has successfully orchestrated the once-in-a-decade, end-to-end transformation of Unilever.
 He started his career with HUL as a management trainee in 1988 and has a proven track record of sustained business results across - India, South East Asia, and North Asia.
-As EVP for North Asia & Chairman for Unilever China, he led a significant transformation of Unilever China into a competitive, profitable, and consistent business, now Unilever’s 3rd biggest globally," said HUL.
+As EVP for North Asia & Chairman for Unilever China, he led a significant transformation of Unilever China into a competitive, profitable, and consistent business, now Unilever’s 3rd biggest globally," said HUL in a stock exchange filing.

 62-year-old Mehta took over as the MD & CEO of HUL in October 2013 and during his decade at the helm, the business crossed the Rs 50,000 crore turnover mark and the market capitalisation of the Company increased more than four times from $17 billion to $75 billion, reinforcing HUL as one of India’s most valuable businesses, said HUL.